BleepLabs/littleBits-Bleep-Drum-/README.md

 This was the first prototype I sent littlebits for the Bleep Drum bit they were interested in making.

-All subsequent revisions were done on the bitlab github but unfortunately it looks like they have taken all that info down when production was canceled.
+All subsequent revisions were done on the bitlab github but unfortunately it looks like they took all that info down when production was canceled.

 The device was controlled by a single knob.
 When it was turned far to the left the incoming signal determined the sound sample and pitch.
 This allowed the micro sequencer bit to trigger all the sounds as shown at the start of this video https://www.youtube.com/watch?v=_yJPFQauYF4